LineageOS/lineage_wiki/_includes/templates/device_specific/before_lineage_install_m1s1.md

 ## EFS/Persist Backup

+{% include alerts/warning.html content="The following only need to be run once, if you ran the repartition script during the installation guide, you do not need to do it again.
+If you are uncertain if you have ran it before, running it again is harmless." %}

 {% include alerts/warning.html content="Before processing repartition further we highly recommend you backup persist and EFS using adb or you might lose your IMEI/WIFI + BT mac addresses" %}
 1. If you are not in recovery, reboot into recovery:
     * {{ device.recovery_boot }}